- Annual International Poster Session

 1. Seek medical attention where necessary.
 For recommendations on local medical service providers and/or assistance with a medical concern, you may find information through the following:

 International SOS is an emergency medical and security assistance program, which provides Marquette University employees and students with comprehensive emergency protection.
-This program is not a substitute for overseas health insurance coverage (please see below for information on medical and health insurance coverage while overseas.)
+International SOS also closely works with our medical insurance provider, Chubb, to coordinate medical insurance benefits if needed.

-Marquette's comprehensive plan with SOS is available to Marquette faculty and staff at no additional charge.
+Marquette's comprehensive plan with International SOS and Chubb is available to Marquette faculty and staff at no additional charge.
 Faculty and staff have access to this program automatically upon submission to OIE of the required overseas travel documentation.

 International SOS should be used as: